dcmwijaya/STM32-based-Wheeled-Robot-with-Bluetooth-control/README.md

 # STM32-based-Bluetooth-Radio-Control-Car-Robot
 <strong>Solo Project: STM32-based BTRC Car Robot</strong><br><br>
 In operation, this robot car requires a battery as its power supply.
 Then the user can control its movement by using a bluetooth signal.
 If the receiver is close to the transmitter, the signal generated will be stronger, while on the contrary, the signal generated will be weaker.
+This project prioritizes UART: Hardware Serial as a means of communication.

 <br><br>